Phone-GWP-group

 New York is one of more than 70 cities to have banned the use / sale of polystyrene packaging (including both food containers and loose fill items)

-In perhaps the highest profile incident, New York City decided, along with over 70 other cities, to ban the manufacture, processing, and selling of Expanded Polystyrene foam (EPS) and Polystyrene loose-fill packaging from 1 July 2015.
+In perhaps the highest-profile incident, New York City, along with over 70 other cities, decided to ban the manufacture, processing, and sale of expanded polystyrene foam (EPS) and polystyrene loose-fill packaging from 1 July 2015.
 It cited the material as causing environmental harm.

-Around 100 tonnes of expanded Polystyrene are recycled each year in the UK, with the reclaimed material becoming products such as clothes hangers, toys and plant pots.
-Yet the fact so much ends up in landfills – and the consumer backlash against it – means alternatives are fast growing in popularity.
+Around 100 tonnes of expanded polystyrene are recycled each year in the UK, with the reclaimed material used to make products such as clothes hangers, toys, and plant pots.
+Yet the fact that so much ends up in landfills – and the consumer backlash against it – means alternatives are fast growing in popularity.

 Alternatives to expanded polystyrene packaging

-Well, there are several alternative materials that you can consider when looking at your protective packaging requirements.
+Well, there are several alternative materials you can consider when evaluating your protective packaging requirements.

 • Other polymer-based foams.